 Scott B. Kapnick has served as a member of our board of directors since April 2011 and as Chairman of our board of directors since November 2013.
-Mr. Kapnick has served as chief executive officer of HPS Investment Partners, LLC, a global investment platform with a focus on non-investment grade credit, since 2007 when he founded the firm.
-From July 2013 to March 2016, Mr. Kapnick also served as chief executive officer of Highbridge Capital Management, LLC, a global alternative investment management organization.
-Before joining Highbridge, Mr. Kapnick spent twenty-one years at Goldman Sachs, a global investment banking, securities and investment management firm, including serving as a management committee member, partner and co-head of global investment banking at Goldman Sachs from 2001 to 2006 and as co-chief executive officer of Goldman Sachs International from 2005 to 2006.
+Since July 2013, Mr. Kapnick has served as chief executive officer of Highbridge Capital Management, a global alternative investment management organization.
+Mr. Kapnick joined Highbridge Capital Management in 2007 to establish and grow its presence in public and private credit through the launch of Highbridge Principal Strategies.
+Mr. Kapnick has served as chief executive officer of Highbridge Principal Strategies since 2007.
+Before joining Highbridge, Mr. Kapnick spent twenty-one years at Goldman Sachs, a global investment banking, securities and investment management firm, including as co-chief executive officer of Goldman Sachs International from 2005 to 2006.
 Mr. Kapnick is a member of the Council on Foreign Relations.
 Mr. Kapnick received a B.A. from Williams College and holds a combined J.D./M.B.A. from the University of Chicago.
 We believe Mr. Kapnick is qualified to serve on our board of directors due to his extensive investment and financial experience.